Mikhail Vasilyev-Yuzhin: Post-1917 career

 During the February Revolution in 1917, Vasilyev-Yuzhin was elected deputy chairman of the Saratov Soviet, and chairman of the provincial committee of the Bolsheviks.
 During the October Revolution, he led the armed rising in Saratov that brought the province under Bolshevik control.
 When the Cheka was founded in December 1917, Vasilyev-Yuzhin was appointed a member of its collegium, and was one of the founders of the Soviet militia.

 During the Russian Civil War, he acted as a political commissar for the 15th Army, and took part in the suppression of the Tambov Rebellion.

 From January 1919 to 1922 he was a member of the Collegium of the People's Commissariat of the Interior and from December 1918 to April 1921 he was the head of the Main Police Department.

 In August 1922 he was appointed a prosecutor, first with the Special Tribunal, later for the Russian Supreme Court.
 On 8 February 1924, he was appointed Deputy Chairman of the USSR Supreme Court.
 He chaired numerous trials, and was one of the panel of judges at the Shakhty Trial, the first major show trial of the Stalin era.

 Vasilyev-Yuzhin was arrested in 1937, and shot on 8 November.
 He was posthumously rehabilitated.
+He is buried in the columbarium of Novodevichy Cemetery, section 79-3-3, together with his wife, Maria Andreyevna Vasilyeva-Yuzhina (1878–1954).